Explore the Levels of Change Management

 Change Done Right: Join 50,000+ Prosci Insiders Receive expert guidance and practical strategies for effective change management.
 Subscribe for success.

-“Important,” says Veniga, “because key users want to stay ahead of the game, we need to make sure we’re including them.
-While Albert was sharing our strategy with the people at the top of the organisation, I turned my attention to the impact it would have on the workfloor, by actively seeking out the points of resistance.
-Most of the team felt positive about this change, but there were definitely opponents as well.
-Luckily, we had our story well prepared, about why we were doing this and why now.”
+While the programme managers shared the strategy with the people at the top of the organisation, Veninga turned her attention to the impact it would have on the work floor and actively sought out the points of resistance.
+Most of the team felt positive about this change, but there were definitely opponents.
+Luckily, they were well prepared to discuss why the change was needed and why it needed to happen now.

-One of the key acronyms in the language of Prosci is ADKAR®, whose first two letters stand for Awareness and Desire.
-In the series of online and in-person ADKAR checks the project team organised with the management team and key users, van Holthoon says it became evident that people had either very positive or very negative feelings about the project.
-“There was nothing in between – and that was great, because that says something about the people themselves.”
+One of the three models in the Prosci Methodology is the ADKAR® Model for individual change.
+Its first two letters stand for Awareness and Desire.
+Conducting a series of online and in-person ADKAR Assessments or "ADKAR checks" to evaluate where people stood on their change journeys, the project team organised with the management team and key users.
+According to the programme manager, it became evident that people had either very positive or very negative feelings about the project.
+“There was nothing in between, and that was great because that says something about the people themselves.”

 For Jan van der Werf, project leader on the city of Leeuwarden’s people side of change, it was his first time encountering this part of the Prosci process.
 “I learned from the ADKAR checks that you shouldn’t let a negative score rattle you.
 It gives you the insight to direct your attention towards the problem areas.
 This pushed us to reach out and get everyone more involved in the project.
 I think the advantage was that it opened up more conversations with the team, to help us realise this change.
 I hadn’t experienced this working in the government sector before.
-It was wonderful.
+It was wonderful."

 Veninga agrees.
 “We needed to get 1,700 employees through the process.
 That’s quite a lot.
 The strength of this method is the follow-up and active feedback.
-The Prosci methodology allows you to take advantage of an exponential learning curve.
+The Prosci Methodology allows you to take advantage of an exponential learning curve.
 In the end, everyone in the organisation scored well on the criteria: ‘I understand why this change is needed and I want to be part of it’.”

-A wake-up call
+A change management wake-up call

 Van der Werf notes in retrospect: “I think that the supplier of these new standard practices might have found us a bit difficult for this reason.”
 The new system of practices went live in Leeuwarden in June 2021.
 Barely a month later, the members of the project team looked back at that launch with satisfaction: “Right from the moment that we went live, we were ready to help with any issues people encountered.
 We got compliments for that.
 That was the moment all our earlier investments paid off.
-All together, we spent a lot of time on this – but when I see the results, it was more than worth it.”
+All together, we spent a lot of time on this; but when I see the results, it was more than worth it.”

 Veninga heartily agrees.
 Most of all, she is happy that the organisation is now looking to the standard practice principles rather than towards past experiences.
-“In my experience, that success comes first and foremost from our collaborative approach, using the Prosci methodology.
+“In my experience, that success comes first and foremost from our collaborative approach, the Prosci Methodology.
 That gives you a common language to use.”
-Van Holthoorn says that Prosci is a keeper in Leeuwarden.
-“We’re using it now for all major IT changes, to help people see the forest for the trees.
-Just as with implementing standard practices, it helps people get the how and why.”

-“The Prosci methodology allows you to take advantage of an exponential learning curve”
+“The Prosci Methodology allows you to take advantage of an exponential learning curve”

 Prosci Europe